kubedb/docs/docs/guides/mssqlserver/tls/standalone.md

 - `spec:`
   - `tls:`
     - `issuerRef`
+    - `certificates`
-    - `certificate`
+    - `clientTLS`

+- `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` CR of [cert-manager](https://cert-manager.io/docs/concepts/issuer/) that will be used by `KubeDB` to generate necessary certificates.

+  - `apiGroup` is the group name of the resource that is being referenced.
+Currently, the only supported value is `cert-manager.io`.
+  - `kind` is the type of resource that is being referenced.
+KubeDB supports both `Issuer` and `ClusterIssuer` as values for this field.
+  - `name` is the name of the resource (`Issuer` or `ClusterIssuer`) being referenced.

+- `clientTLS` This setting determines whether TLS (Transport Layer Security) is enabled for the MS SQL Server.
+  - If set to `true`, the sql server will be provisioned with `TLS`, and you will need to install the [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate store (/etc/ssl/certs/ca-certificates.crt).
+  - If set to `false`, TLS will not be enabled for SQL Server.
+However, the Issuer will still be used to configure a TLS-enabled WAL-G proxy server, which is necessary for performing SQL Server backup operations.

+- `certificates` (optional) are a list of certificates used to configure the server and/or client certificate.

-Read about the fields in details in [mssqlserver concept](/docs/guides/mssqlserver/concepts/mssqlserver.md),
+Read about the fields in details in [mssqlserver concept](/docs/guides/mssqlserver/concepts/mssqlserver.md).

 ## Create Issuer/ ClusterIssuer

 We are going to create an example `Issuer` that will be used throughout the duration of this tutorial to enable SSL/TLS in MSSQLServer.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.

-- Start off by generating you ca certificates using openssl.
+- Start off by generating you CA certificates using openssl.

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./ca.key -out ./ca.crt -subj "/CN=mssqlserver/O=kubedb"